John-Lizarazu/Flights-App/README.md

-# Capital One Software Engineering Summit Submission
+# Capital One Software Engineering Summit Submission :airplane:

 # Skyscanner Flights

 Web application made with ReactJS, Material-UI, Axios, HTML5, and CSS3, and The Skyscanner API.

-Purpose:To find flights that the user inputs depending on their desired dates.
+Purpose: To find flights that the user inputs depending on their desired dates.
 This Web app. can sort from cheap to high price ranges and vice versa.

 <img width="1009" alt="Screen Shot 2021-03-18 at 12 00 31 AM" src="https://user-images.githubusercontent.com/74698225/111571379-105b1b00-877d-11eb-927d-b4345ed61227.png">